 See all problems of the 1999 Honda Odyssey.

-The vehicle is a 1998 Honda Odyssey.
-The VIN of this vehicle is 2HKR11867X_.
 Design of power sliding door is experiencing failure.

 See all problems of the 1998 Honda Odyssey.